quickank1t/XAND0/README.md

 #XAND0
-Made it for fun.X and 0

-#There are three modes
-1.pro
-2.ok
-3.noob
+Game x and zero with artifial intellegence

 #About game
-I have coded in such a way that winnig a game agnst a bot in noob mode is 95% , where as in ok mode is 30% and 0 % winning chance against a bot in pro mode.
+I have coded in such a way that winnig a game aginst a bot in noob mode is > 90% , where as in ok mode is > 40% and 0 % winning chance against a bot in pro mode.

 #Technology
 -core java

 #There are 4 classes in the project.